malfattti/garden/Decadent Love.md

-- Decadent Love: Deviant Courtship
+- Decadent Love: Deviant Courtship in two Decadent Short Stories

-	- The Street of our Lady of the Fields (Chambers)
+In this paper I will explore courtship in The Street of our Lady of the Fields (Chambers)
 	- The Fifth Edition (Wotton)

 - Dissident passions?
 And why?